Clemson falls to #5 UNC in heartbreaking fashion

 What a wild sequence to end the North Carolina vs. Clemson game! #CarolinaSZN #MustSeeACC (@UNC_Basketball)@NewYorkLife #GoodAtLife #ad pic.twitter.com/E5ejdZingh— ACC Digital Network (@theACCDN) March 3, 2019

-On an individual level Trapp, Elijah Thomas and Shelton Mitchell all joined Reed in double figures, scoring 15, 14 and 11, respectively.
+On an individual level Clyde Trapp, Elijah Thomas and Shelton Mitchell all joined Reed in double figures, scoring 15, 14 and 11, respectively.
 Thomas also added 11 boards, meaning he had yet another double-double.
+Trapp started in place of David Skara, who was out with an injury.

 Two more games left for the Tigers and they’re firmly on the bubble.
 A big home win over a Quadrant 1 team would’ve been huge for their Tourney chances but they’ll have to top Notre Dame and Syracuse before entering the ACC Tournament and hopefully making an impact.